 If you'd prefer to sew a skirt for everyday wear, check out the circle skirt tutorial on MADE.
 She has tips that would help you with this skirt as well.

-Read this cute book to your daughter to go along with your experience.
+At obSEUSSed, we feature children's books and activities.
+We want families connecting their activities and reading experiences.
+If you make this skirt, Kasey's Poodle Skirt is a fun book to read with your child.
 In this story, the poodle on Kasey's skirt comes alive and the two go on adventures around her town.

 See how to make a matching poodle skirt for an 18 inch doll.

 See more 50's ideas at our Sock Hop Party.